klemens-floege/oneprot/README.md

 ## Using singularity container

-A singularity container, containing most of the necessary packages is available form [**zenodo**](https://zenodo.org/records/14481845).
+A singularity container, containing most of the necessary packages is available from [**zenodo**](https://zenodo.org/records/14481845).
 However, on top of it one still needs to create a small environment.
 For that the following is required
 ```
 pip install torch_scatter torch_sparse torch_cluster torch_spline_conv -f https://data.pyg.org/whl/torch-2.1.0+cu121.html
 ```